MichaelCampbell-on3001/2021-reading-notes/Class-11-reading-notes-301.md

 ```

-1.**CLI**: Feed it a template file and a data file, and specify an output file.
+1. **CLI**: Feed it a template file and a data file, and specify an output file.

 `
 ejs ./template_file.ejs -f data_file.json -o ./output.html
 `

-1.**Download** a browser build from the latest release, and use it in a script tag.
+1. **Download** a browser build from the latest release, and use it in a script tag.